Silvestre08/AngularDeepDives/TemplateDrivenForms/README.md

 But this would display an error message even when the user first loads the page, which is not a nice user experience.
 The ngModel creates a form control that tracks the state of a single element: IsTouched, IsDirty, etc..

-So we create a template variable to access the form control:
+So we create the template variable #firstName to access the form control:

 ```
 <input placeholder="First Name" [(ngModel)] = "contact.firstName" required #firstName="ngModel" name="firstName" [class.error]="firstName.invalid && firstName.touched" />
-<em \*ngIf="firstName.invalid && firstName.touched">Please enter the first name.</em>
+<em *ngIf="firstName.invalid && firstName.touched">Please enter the first name.</em>
 ```

 Multiple validators start to add complexity.
 Error messages should be targeted to the validation operation that is actually failing.
-We can leverage the errors object.
+So for that, we can leverage the errors object.
 If the required validation fails, the errors object will have a required property, for example:

 ```
 <input placeholder="First Name" [(ngModel)] = "contact.firstName" required minlength="3" #firstName="ngModel" name="firstName" [class.error]="firstName.invalid && firstName.touched" />